patryk-matis/superhero-app/README.md

 # superhero-app
-Simple react app that allows you to search and display a list of superheroes.
+Simple react app that allows you to search and display a list of superheroes for Innokrea.

 # Install